Tim Corder

 Tim Corder (born October 8, 1949, in Nampa, Idaho) is an American politician who served as a Republican member of the Idaho Senate from 2004 to 2012.
 He is married to LaVonne, father to three, and grandfather to three.
-Corder has been a farmer for 35 years.
+Corder has been a farmer for over three decades.

 Early life and career

 Corder attended Nampa High School and received his diploma in 1967.
-He is an owner of a trucking company and a farmer.
+He is a farmer and owner of a trucking company.
 He was in the United States Army from 1968 to 1971, and served in Vietnam during the Vietnam War in 1970.

-Corder worked on Sherri Ybarra's campaign in fall of 2014 then went to work to the State Department of Education as her legislative liaison til February 2016.
+Corder worked on Sherri Ybarra's campaign in the fall of 2014, then worked in the State Department of Education as her legislative liaison until February 2016.